Menu

 It is important to have a power of attorney for medical decisions, power of attorney for financial decisions, and a living will that incorporates your end-of-life decisions so that everything is written, executed, and your loved ones know exactly what you wanted in certain circumstances.

-How To Ensure That The Trust Established For A Special Needs Child Is Properly Utilized
+How To Ensure a Trust Established For a Special Needs Child is Properly Utilized

 A special needs trust is established to meet the financial requirements of a dependent with special needs, and it appoints them as a beneficiary.
 It funds the beneficiary’s medical care or day-to-day needs while retaining the dependence entitlement to government benefits.
 There are two types of special needs trusts, first-party and third-party.
 So, the money that is going to be willed from one person to somebody that has special needs will need to flow through the special needs trust because that will make sure that it is going to the appropriate categories, and it also will ensure that the distribution is not over the amount that would terminate their state aid.